excaliburne/Selenium_test_stanwood/README.md

 # Introduction

 These set of test will run on the basis of https://mcswiss-web-stage.web.app/.
-The purpose of these tests are to check the Registration, categories and cart features.
+The purpose of these tests are to check the Registration, categories and sidebar link functionalities.

+## Test cases

+- Test valid registration
+- Test if element is present on page inside a category
+- Test if all sidebar links are working

 ## Requirements